CometBackup/comet-go-sdk/README.md

 ## Getting Started

-1. Import this repo into you Go program
+1. Import this repo into your Go program
-2. Run 'go mod tidy' to download it (or let your IDE do it for you)
+2. Run `go mod tidy` to download it (or let your IDE do it for you)
 3. You're ready to go!

 ## Development environment